jmaksimik/django-polls/README.md

 # django-polls
 Django's walkthrough in repository format for anyone to see the final product.
 If you're learning Django and are curious about how the final tutorial product looks or need to troubleshoot, you can use this repository.
-PostgreSQL is used in place of SQLite.
+PostgreSQL is used in place of SQLite and time zone is set to 'America/New_York.'